 Support of Management

-The success of HACCP depends upon the behavior and commitment of all plant employees to product safety.
+The success of HACCP depends upon the behaviour and commitment of all plant employees to product safety.
 Management must provide financial and philosophical support to HACCP because it demonstrates an awareness of the benefits of the program.
 Employees will not take HACCP seriously if it does not receive visible support from their supervisors and upper management.

 Establish a HACCP Team